myllym/GET/README.md

 help('GET-package')
 ```

-In order to use the function random_labelling, the R library `marksummary` is
-needed.
-It is available at https://github.com/myllym/marksummary.

 ## Branches

 The branch for public use is called `master`.
 There are no other public branches at the moment.